MikroElektronika/mikrosdk_click_v2/clicks/b102c/README.md

 void b102c_send_cmd_params_check ( b102c_t *ctx, uint8_t *at_cmd_buf );
 ```

-## Example Description

-> This example demonstrates the use of B102C Click board by processing
-  the incoming data and displaying them on the USB UART.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver, then performs a factory reset and sets the local device name.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */